danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Output:*

-The output_ligPCDS_path folder will be created with one subfolder for each PDB entry of the ligands that had all their final images successfully created and labeled:
+The output_ligPCDS_path folder will be created with one subfolder for each PDB entry of the ligand entries that had all their final representations successfully created and labeled:
-- The subfolder of each PDB entry will contain the final images of all ligands (.xyzrgb files) that appear in the respective entry and that were successfull in all image types creation.
+- The subfolder of each PDB entry will contain the final representations of all ligands (.xyzrgb files) that appear in the respective entry and that had all of their representations types successfully created.

 One file will be created inside the xyz_labels_path directory:
-- One CSV file named '\<valid ligand list csv name\>_box_class_freq_qRank_scale.csv' containing the list of valid ligands that had their final images successufully created.
+- One CSV file named '\<valid ligand list csv name\>_box_class_freq_qRank_scale.csv' containing the list of valid ligands that had their final representations successufully created.
-It will also add columns with the size of the final images of the ligands by image type.
+It will also add columns with the size of the final 3D point clouds of the ligands by representation type.
-The size of these images is equal to the number of points in the point cloud image of each image type.
+The size of these representations is equal to the number of points in their point clouds for each type.

 *Example:*

-> ``` python src/grid_pointcloud_to_quantile_rank_scale.py data/ligands/xyz_ligands_valid_sdf_info_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000_SP data/ligs_point_cloud_grid data/ligs_pcds_SP 10```
+> ``` python src/grid_pointcloud_to_quantile_rank_scale.py data/ligands/xyz_ligands_valid_sdf_info_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000_SP data/ligs_point_cloud_grid data/ligs_pcds_SP 4```

-#### 2.4 Ligands Image Labeling Test
+#### 2.4 Ligand Representation Labeling Test

-Tests the labels of the ligands images against their expected labels from their structure labeling (in .xyz files from their SDF files).
+Tests the labels of the ligands representations against their expected labels from their structure labeling (in .xyz files from their SDF files).
-It will check for each atom of a ligand if the points around it and inside 1/4 of its atomic sphere have all the same label equals to the expected label from its structure labeling result (.xyz file).
+It will check for each atom of a ligand if the points around it in its representation and inside 1/4 of its atomic sphere have all the same label and equals to the expected label from its structure labeling result (.xyz file).
-For each image type, it also computes two metrics: the percentage of points in the background class; and the average percentage of covered points by the atomic sphere of the ligands' atoms (number of points present inside each atom's atomic sphere / expected number of points that fits in each atom's atomic sphere).
+For each representation type, it also computes two metrics: the percentage of points in the background class; and the average percentage of covered points by the atomic sphere of the ligand's atoms (number of points present inside each atom's atomic sphere / expected number of points that fits in each atom's atomic sphere).
-A low percentage of atom coverage may indicate low quality images.
+A low percentage of atom coverage may indicate low quality representations (from low quality blobs).
 The opposite may also be true or noise.

-If draw_pc is enabled, it will draw the ligands images being tested and will color the final images using the valid labels.
+If draw_pc is enabled, it will draw the ligands point clouds being tested and will color the final representations using the valid labels.

 *Run:*